novoda/github-reports/github-hooks-web-service/README.md

         --selection-pattern '.*UnhandledEventException.*'
     ```

- - for all the other error messages containing "Exception", but not "UnhandledEventException":
+ - for all the other error messages containing `Exception`, but not `UnhandledEventException`:

     ```shell
     aws apigateway put-integration-response \